adavila0703/py-in-cpp/README.md

 # py-in-cpp
-Py-in-cpp is a collection of C++ functions that are built to match Python's built-in functions, string methods and list/dictionary methods.
+Py-in-cpp is a collection of C++ functions that are built to match Pythons built-in functions, string methods and more!

-Note: namespace std; is already implemented when you import pyincpp.h
+Note: namespace std;
 ```cpp
 using namespace std;
 ```
+is already implemented when you import pyincpp.h

 # Table of Contents